rymarczy/ha-x10-docker/README.md

 Modify the `configuration.yaml` file in the `/app/config` folder to add/modify/delete X10 devices:

-One light device is added by default for demonstartion purposes:
+One light device is added by default for demonstration purposes:
 ```
 light:
   - platform: mochad